 - Calculate your LTV based on the NPV (Net Present Value) of your projected revenue streams.

 Here is a real-time example in a Google Sheet you can follow to calculate your LTV.

 This sheet has examples of the LTV calculation and cohort-based projection of LTV.
-To calculate your own LTV, you can copy or download the sheet and replace the sample data with your data, or you can simply use the formula below to get your results.
+To calculate your own LTV, you can copy or download the sheet and replace the sample data with your own.
+Or, you can simply use the formula below to get your results.

 Instead of the original formula of LTV = ARPA ✕ (gross margin/customer churn rate), David Skok suggests an advanced procedure to calculate the LTV realistically:

 LTV = ARPA ✕ gross margin ✕ (1/(1 − K) + (G ✕ K)/((1 − K)2))

 The concepts of G and K can be explained as follows: